Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Transfer Learning with Transformer-Based Models

-While neural transfer learning with Transformers has triggered significant developments in NLP, the models are not free of shortcomings.
-One major problem, as discussed above, is the fixed (typically relatively small) maximum sequence length the models can process.
-Increasingly powerful hardware is likely to result in the ability to handle increasingly longer sequences.
-Whatever the given current computational restrictions, efficient modifications of the self-attention mechanism, as for example presented by the Longformer \citep{Beltagy2020}, allow for longer sequences to be processed than with the original Transformer and thereby constitute important steps toward alleviating this major drawback.
+Foundation models have triggered significant performance enhancements but also come with substantive limitations and problematic issues.\footnote{For an elaborate discussion see \citet{Bommasani2021}.} One major concern, for example, is that the amounts of resources required in pretraining (especially in terms of data and compute) are so massively large that academic institutions and the scientific research community struggle (or are not able) to pretrain the largest foundation models (but see https://bigscience.huggingface.co/) \citep[p.~11]{Bommasani2021}.
+Moreover, the data used in pretraining and the model source code are not always publicly available (\citealp[p.~4]{Assenmacher2020}; \citealp{Riedl2020}).
+This raises deep concerns regarding accessibility and traceability.
+Another problematic aspect is that these models reflect the representational biases (e.g.~stereotypes, underrepresentations) encoded in the data they have been pretrained on \citep[p.~129-131]{Bommasani2021}.
+As soon as a model is adapted to some target task, these biases can materialize with serious negative consequences \citep[p.~130]{Bommasani2021}.
+A further problem is the fixed (typically relatively small) maximum sequence length that Transformer-based models can process.
+Whatever the given current computational restrictions, efficient modifications of the self-attention mechanism, as for example presented by the Longformer \citep{Beltagy2020}, allow for longer sequences to be processed than with the original Transformer and thereby constitute important steps toward alleviating this major drawback.\footnote{For an evaluative overview of efficient Transformer-based models see \citet{Tay2021}.}

-The performance of NLP models as evaluated via accuracy measures on held-out test sets, has risen substantially with the NLP developments during the last years \citep[see e.g.][]{Wang2019a}.
-When evaluating the models via other means (e.g.~behavioral testing \citep{Ribeiro2020}), however, it is revealed that accuracy-based performances on common benchmark data sets overestimate the models' linguistic and language understanding capabilities \citep{Hendrycks2020, Ribeiro2020}.
-BERT, for example, is found to have high failure rates for simple negation tests (e.g.~classifying $84.4\%$ of positive or neutral tweets in which a negative sentiment expression is negated into the negative category) \citep{Ribeiro2020}.